 I have wanted pineapple cheesecake for about two months.
 This recipe is my 4th attempt.
 I have no idea what happened to the first three times, but it was not pretty.
 I wanted pineapple in the cheesecake, not just on top.
 The first attempt was with some lemon zest and juice; what can I say but yuk!
 Second, just not sure, but it did not bake in the middle.
 The third attempt, I have no idea, but it didn't set, was too thin, and just plain didn't work.
 Somewhere along the line, I was just not getting this right.

 I started researching cheesecakes that had pineapple added to the filling.
 I came across a recipe for another pineapple dish that used a food strainer to extract most of the juice.
-Well, this was not something I have tried before so what the heck, I will give it another try and it made all the difference in the world.
+Well, this was not something I have tried before, so what the heck?
+I will give it another try, and it made all the difference in the world.
 It came out just as I imagined it would, light and refreshing.

-For the crust, I always use Pamela’s Honey Grahams.
-These are dense graham crackers that will hold up when I add nuts to my crust and just plain easy to carry around.
-You can certainly try your brand and see how they work, but Pamela’s was the only one I found that held together.
+For the crust, I always use Pamela's Honey Grahams.
+These are dense graham crackers that will hold up when I add nuts to my crust and are just plain easy to carry around.
+You can certainly try your brand and see how they work, but Pamela's was the only one I found that held together.

 I always liked the honey taste it brings to my cheesecake makes it just a little sweeter than just plain graham crackers.

 This is not a hard cheesecake to make, but you just have to figure in the time that the cheesecake needs to set overnight.

 - 1 ½ cup Pamela's Honey Grahams Graham crackers 1 box

 - 16 oz Cream Cheese